East London baby abandonment case: Legal proceedings

 The case has been overseen by Judge Carol Atkinson at East London Family Court as part of a transparency pilot scheme.
 In June 2024, Atkinson ruled that the familial connection between the children could be reported, stating it was a matter of significant public interest given the extreme rarity of infant abandonment in the United Kingdom.

 The court proceedings have revealed that all three children are of Black heritage, and their temporary names have since been changed for protection.

 Harry and Roman have been successfully adopted with new identities.
 However, Elsa remains in foster care as her birth cannot be officially registered while the police investigation continues, preventing any final decisions regarding her permanent care.

 As of May 2025, the investigation remains active.
-DI Humm has expressed concerns that the mother may be vulnerable or in danger, treating her as a potential victim rather than solely a suspect.
+Detective Inspector Humm has expressed concerns that the mother may be vulnerable or in danger, treating her as a potential victim rather than solely a suspect.
 Investigators have not ruled out the possibility of additional children being abandoned.

 The case has been described as "almost entirely unprecedented" by investigating officers, particularly due to the systematic nature of the abandonments and the apparent efforts to avoid detection.
 All three children were left in areas without CCTV coverage, suggesting deliberate planning.